ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ### State commitments {#state-commitments}

-At any point in time, the optimistic rollup’s state is organized as a [Merkle tree](/whitepaper/#merkle-trees) called a “state tree”.
+At any point in time, the optimistic rollup’s state—accounts, balances, contract code, etc—is organized as a [Merkle tree](/whitepaper/#merkle-trees) called a “state tree”.
 The root of this Merkle tree, referencing the rollup’s latest state, is hashed and stored in the rollup contract.
-Each new block added to the rollup chain produces a new rollup state, which an operator commits to by computing a new state root.
+Every state transition on the chain produces a new rollup state, which an operator commits to by computing a new state root.

 The operator is required to submit both old state roots and new state roots when posting batches.
 If the old state root matches the existing state root in the on-chain contract, the latter is discarded and replaced with the new state root.

 The rollup operator is also required to commit a Merkle root for the transaction batch itself.
 This allows anyone to prove the inclusion of a transaction in the batch (on L1) by presenting a [Merkle proof](/developers/tutorials/merkle-proofs-for-offline-data-integrity/).

+State commitments, especially state roots, are neccessary for detecting fraud in optimistic rollups.
+They also make it easier to reverse an invalid block; the rollup contract only has to revert to the last valid block's state root to declare it the canonical block.

 ### Fraud proving {#fraud-proving}